thebarty/meteor-denormalization/README.md

 ```

 # How does it work?
-An Introduction

 With the help of this package your collections will store **writable foreign-keys** (in "referenceProperties") and **read-only instances** (in "cacheProperties").